 All questions on the TACsy project, the individual positions, and the application procedure are welcome, and can be directed via email to Prof. Daniel Merkle –

-The application is to be submitted via the SDU job portal, and must include:
+The application is to be submitted via the direct application link available in each position description, and must include:

 - A letter stating your specific interest, motivation and qualifications for the project(s) in question (max. two pages), followed by the TACsy-Application-Form.docx.
 This should all be combined into no more than three pages.
 You can apply for up to three different positions.
-(Note: even if applying for more than one position, you should only perform a single application process.)
 Attach under the “Application form” option.

 - Detailed Curriculum Vitae (CV), including list of relevant publications and personal contact information of two or three references.
 Attach under the “CV” option.